 Illegal drug activity is a primary concern of the department.
-In 2007 with the help of the Edward Byrne Grant and the Dickinson City Commission, a full-time narcotics officer was assigned to the Southwest Narcotics Task Force.
-The department will be required to hire, assign, and rotate officers within this position.
+A full-time narcotics officer is assigned to the Southwest Narcotics Task Force.
 The Stark County Sheriff’s Department also assigns one of its deputies to the Task Force.
 Together, the Task Force has been the strongest in years and continues to fight the war on drugs.

 IF YOU HAVE A TIP PLEASE CALL BADLANDS CRIMESTOPPERS AT (701) 456-7754 or (701) 456-7759 or click on the “Silent Hotline” logo below to send a tip via form mail.
 YOU MAY REMAIN ANONYMOUS!!